-The program helped seven Mentor Protégé graduates secure contracts for this Concourse E project: Azuri Construction, Chick of All Trades, Diverse Works, Green Man Construction, O’Neill Electric, Professional Lath and Plaster and Sign Wizards.
+The program helped seven Mentor Protégé graduates secure contracts for this Concourse E project: Azuri Construction, Chick of All Trades, Diverse Works, Green Man Construction, O’Neill Construction Group, Professional Lath and Plaster and Sign Wizards.

 We connected with a few of these leaders to learn what this project – and the program – meant to them.

 How did the Mentor Protégé Program help your business?